owulveryck/blog/content/post/cctv-inception-tensorflow.md

 On top of that, Inception is implemented with Tensorflow, and well documented.
 Therefore, it easy "easy" to use it, to train it and "to retrain it".

-This picture is a representation of the inception v3 model.
+here is a graphical representation of the inception v3 model.
 You can see the different layers of the model as explained earlier.

 <center>
 {{< figure src="https://raw.githubusercontent.com/tensorflow/models/master/inception/g3doc/inception_v3_architecture.png" link="https://github.com/tensorflow/models/tree/master/inception" caption="Inception v3 architecture" >}}